The Importance of Progressive Overload

 If you’re someone who gets injured a lot because you try to do too much at once maybe you should try a change.
 Take one week to time how long you spend in your sport, this includes time in the gym, training, and games you play.
 Add up the total at the end of the week and that’s where you’ll start.
 You’ll then aim to only slightly change this loading time for the next few weeks.
 Don’t get sucked into a large increase in one week just because you feel good.
 Injuries take 2-3 weeks to come on after large increases in training load.

 Now the total time is important for progressive overload, however, you also need to factor in intensity and total volume.

 Intensity and volume

 Adding in the total time can give you a basic indicator of your load for the week.
 To make your total load more accurate you need to add in the intensity of your training.
 Harder sessions will have more of an impact on your body and therefor they will increase the total load for the week.
 High intensity sessions need to be spread throughout your training.
 You should only start with 1-2 high intensity sessions a week.
-Again, doing too many high intensity sessions in a short period of time will increase your injury risk.
+While we advocate for the importance of progressive overload, doing too many high intensity sessions in a short period of time will increase your injury risk.

 Changing your load

 When you are building up your load you need to be careful with how you adjust.
 You should only increase either intensity and volume one at a time.
 If you decide to increase your volume, then you should either decrease or maintain your intensity that week.
 Visa versa if you increase your intensity, decrease or maintain your volume.
 Over time your body becomes more tolerant to the load and you can afford to make changes more regularly.

 If you have any loading injuries or want a progressive overload program get in in touch with our sports physio team today.
 For further questions and enquiries, reach out to one of our friendly phyio experts by calling us on 07 3352 5116, emailing firstname.lastname@example.org or by booking online.